beelerpayton/FracScatt/docs/source/examples.rst

 Morphology of Black Carbon Size Distribution
 -------------------------------------------------

 To infer the morphology of a lognormal size distribution of black carbon particles, use the :py:func:`abs2shape_SD` function.
-This example shows a distribution of black carbon with geometric mean mass-equivalent diameter of 250nm, geometric standard deviation of 1.5, M\ :sub:`tot`/M\ :sub:`BC` of 10, and MAC\ :sub:`BC` of 12.5 m\ :sup:`2`/g measured at 532 nm.
+This example shows a distribution of black carbon with geometric mean mass-equivalent diameter of 250nm, geometric standard deviation of 1.5, M\ :sub:`tot`/M\ :sub:`BC` of 10, and MAC\ :sub:`BC` of 12.5 m\ :sup:`2`/g measured at 532 nm, with non-absorbing coating.

 .. code-block:: pycon

    >>> import pyBCabsorption as pbca
-   >>> pbca.abs2shape_SD(10,12.5,532,250,1.5,abs_error=1.0,ReturnPlot=True)
+   >>> pbca.abs2shape_SD(250, 1.5, 10, 12.5, 532, k_coat=0.0, abs_error=1.0, ReturnPlot=True)
    <Figure size 832x624 with 1 Axes>,
    <matplotlib.axes._subplots.AxesSubplot object at 0x119e22e80>,
    {'min_mass': 4.363323129985816,